 The Independent Board Committee was established on 23 February 2014.
-As at the date of this annual report, the Independent Board Committee comprises all of our Independent Non-executive Directors, namely Professor Fang Hongxing, Mr. Sun Jianyi and Professor Xie Yanjun.
+During the year of 2016 and up to the date of this annual report, the Independent Board Committee comprises all of our Independent Non-executive Directors, namely Mr. Sun Jianyi, Professor Fang Hongxing (resigned on 25 January 2017) and Professor Xie Yanjun (resigned on 25 January 2017) or Professor Chen Guohui (appointed on 25 January 2017) and Professor Zhang Meng (appointed on 25 January 2017).
 Mr. Sun Jianyi has been appointed as the chairman of the Independent Board Committee.

-The primary duties of the Independent Board Committee Rider include:
+The primary duties of the Independent Board Committee include: